-This video shows you how to turn seven standard SEKTION kitchen cabinets from IKEA into a platform bed with storage underneath.
+This Platform bed DIY shows you how to turn seven standard SEKTION kitchen cabinets from IKEA into a platform bed with storage underneath.
 It’s a perfect solution for anyone with limited closet or attic space.

 The approximate cost of this project was $480, roughly broken down as follows: